abilandz/PH8124/Lecture_4/Lecture_4.md

 ```bash
 [[ $# -eq 2 ]] || return 1
 ```
 In the above example, if a user did not provide exactly two arguments, the code execution terminates.
-It is always safer to compare two integers with ```-eq``` than to treat them as strings with ```==```, due to corner cases like this one:
+It is always safer to compare two integers with ```-eq``` than to treat them as strings and use ```==``` for comparison, due to corner cases like this one:

 ```bash
 [[ 1 == 01 ]] && echo Yes || echo No # prints No